If your application to study nursing, midwifery or social work at Anglia Ruskin meets our requirements, we'll invite you to come to an interview day.

-For nursing applicants, phase 1 and 2 will generally occur on different days.
-If you are unsuccessful in the literacy and numeracy tests you will not be able to proceed to the MMI stage.
+For nursing applicants, if you're unsuccessful in the literacy and numeracy tests you will not be able to proceed to the MMI stage.

-And just remember, it is perfectly normal to be nervous about the interview day, but as long as you prepare well then there is nothing to be stressed about.
+Remember, it's perfectly normal to be nervous about the interview day, but as long as you prepare well, there's nothing to be worried about.

-After a short break, you'll then move into the group exercise which lasts for 30 minutes.
-Again, you'll be given a relevant question to discuss in order for us to assess your communication, decision-making and team working skills, as well as your ability to respect other people's opinions.
+After a short break, you'll move into the group exercise, which lasts for 30 minutes.
+Again, you'll be given a relevant question to discuss.
+This helps us to assess your communication, decision-making and team-working skills, as well as your ability to respect other people's opinions.

-The day will finish off with an individual interview, where the focus will be on you.
-We'll ask you what it is that attracted you to this course and what has inspired you to move into this career.
+The day will finish off with an individual interview, where the focus is on you.
+We'll ask you what it is that attracted you to this course and what has inspired you to pursue a career in social work.
 This is your final chance to sell yourself, so it's key to prepare for what you may be asked.
-Alongside your answers, you'll also be assessed on areas including professionalism, values and ethics and knowledge.
+Alongside your answers, you'll also be assessed on areas including professionalism, values and ethics, and knowledge.

-With both the group exercises and individual interviews being evaluated by a panel of academics and clinical placement representatives, it's important that you do your research.
-Reading such newspapers and magazines as Community Care and The Guardian's Society section will no doubt help you with this, as well as assist the knowledge and evidence in your written task.
+Both the group exercises and individual interviews are evaluated by a panel of academics and clinical placement representatives, so it's important that you do your research.
+Reading newspapers and magazines as Community Care and The Guardian's Society section will help with this.

 See 'Getting the most from your interview' for general interview tips and information.